Third Militarism: Downfall of the Oncenio

-In 1919, ex-president of Peru (1908–1912) Augusto B. Leguía, carried out a coup d'état, leading to the establishment of an 11-year period (known as the Oncenio) from 1919 to 1930 in which he ruled the country as a dictator.
+In 1919, president of Peru (1908–1912) Augusto B. Leguía, carried out a coup d'état, leading to the establishment of an 11-year period (known as the Oncenio) from 1919 to 1930 in which he ruled the country as a dictator.

 In 1929, the United States stock market crashed, beginning a worldwide economic crisis known as the Great Depression.
-Built on economic support from the United States and foreign corporations, Peru was heavily affected.
-As a result of the economic crisis, the country's banks went bankrupt.
+Built on economic support from the United States and foreign corporations, the Peruvian economy took a heavy toll and the country's banks went bankrupt.
 Export prices of copper, wool, and cotton fell as much as 70 percent.
-Mass unemployment was an issue, with many in the mining industry, government bureaucracy, and the middle-class working as clerks, were laid off.
+Mass unemployment was an issue, with mining industry, government bureaucracy, and the middle-class working as clerks most affected.
 This was a partly a result of all public works being discontinued.
-Leguía became the target of these attacks and was ultimately blamed for the crisis.
-The army had also turned against Leguía after he ceded Tacna to Perú and also because of their views that Leguía was favouring other branches of the military.
+Leguía was ultimately blamed for the crisis.
+The army had also turned against Leguía after he ceded Arica to Perú and also because of their views that Leguía was favouring other branches of the military.
 Regional elites also opposed him for his centralisation policy.
 He had little supporters by the end of his regime.